Wayne Lundgren: Professional career

 Lundgren's pitching in the 2009 Claxton Shield earned him a spot on Australia's provisional roster for the 2009 World Baseball Classic, though he did not make the final cut.
 He was with the Rox for 2009 and as of 10 August, was 6–5 with a 2.39 ERA.

 The 2010 Claxton Shield proved to be even more successful for Lundgren as he won the tournament MVP, known as the prestigious Helms Award, becoming the first pitcher to do so since 1986.
 With 8 starts for the NSW Patriots, he finished the year with a 3–1 record and tidy 3.02 ERA.
 This included six quality starts, in which he conceded just 3 runs over 33.1 innings while striking out 28 and walking just 3 batters.

 Lundgren ceased playing professional ball in the US after his 2009–2010 season with the Brockton Rox.
 In 2010, he returned to Australia where he began playing for the Sydney Blue Sox of the Australian Baseball League.

 In 2014, Lundgren was selected to play for Australia during the 2014 Major League Baseball Opening Series against the LA Dodgers and the Arizona Diamondbacks.
 Wayne played during the 5th inning, where he pitched a clean inning.
 Team Australia defeated the Diamondbacks 5–0.

 On 24 January 2016, Lundgren pitched his final regular season professional game for the Blue Sox.
 The Blue Sox triumphed over the Melbourne Aces 10–8; Lundgren threw 5.1 innings and struck out seven batters.
 Wayne's longtime teammates Craig Anderson and Vaughan Harris met him on the mound at the end of his outing and the Blue Sox crowd gave him a fitting ovation.

 Lundgren was one of four Blue Sox players selected to play for Team Australia during the 2016 World Baseball Classic Qualifier.

-Miscellaneous
+Personal life

 Lundgren grew to love baseball from a young age and was encouraged to pursue his passion by his parents Diana and Carl Lundgren.
 When he was 12 years old, Lundgren played for the Kellyville Under 12 team, coached by his father, Carl Ludgren.
-Carl, who won a scholarship to Rutgers for basketball, was no stranger to organized sports.
+Carl, who won a scholarship to Rutgers University for basketball, was no stranger to organized sports.
 Wayne credits his belief that young baseball players should be concerned with learning, listening and having fun to his father.
 After Wayne moved on from the team, an award was set up in his name so as to recognize a Kellyville player for each season who truly embraced Carl's teachings.
 Wayne later requested that the award be presented in his father's name: the Coach Carl Award.